Phoenix-Chen-Git/CCMU/README.md

 # CCMU: CRISPR-Cas9 Off‑target Prediction
 ![Cover](docs/Cover.png)

+## Overview
 CCMU (Combined Multi-feature Unified model) is a Transformer-based classifier for predicting CRISPR-Cas9 off-target activity.
-The model integrates nucleotide sequence context with ten epigenetic tracks and was trained using five-fold cross-validation.
-This repository provides scripts to download the example dataset and run inference using the released weights.
+The model integrates nucleotide sequence context with ten epigenetic tracks and is trained using five-fold cross-validation.
+This repository provides scripts to download the example dataset and to run inference using the released weights.

+## Data Sources
-### Table 1. data source
+### Table 1.
+Data Sources
 | Epigenetic Feature | Source Database | Sample ID      | File Size |
 |--------------------|-----------------|---------------|------------------|
 | ATAC-seq           | ENCODE          | ENCFF615UQB   | 248 MB           |